Residential photographer and author Nicole England’s new book “Resident Dog” captures the ineffable way in which hounds can enliven a home.

 Sensitive and responsive, Skipper has a knack for reading the mood of the household.
 He is a best friend to everyone: engaging, comforting, and surprising.
 The Sydney, Australia, house by Handelsmann + Khaw is classic yet contemporary, with an industrial edge.
 It is designed to provide a calm retreat from busy city life.
 The family jokes that with his black and white coat, Skipper suits the monochromatic palette of the home.

-See a sample The Residence of Cookie the Labradoodle
+The Residence of Cookie the Labradoodle

 Cookie has her very own futon to sit on, which she likes placed so she can view all entrances and exits to the house.
 As long as she can keep an eye on the goings-on of the household, she's content.
 The house is a worker's cottage dating from the mid-1880s.
 It has recently been renovated, retaining the original facade but adding a contemporary extension at the rear.
 Brisbane architects Cavill made the adjustments.